JanBur96/JanBur96/README.md

 ### Do you have any cool projects you can show us 🤓?

-If have plenty of projects, since that's how I learn - by doing projects!
+I have plenty of projects, since that's how I learn - by doing projects!
 Well... are they cool?
 I don't know you can check them out for yourself and decide:

 * My own Website (🚧).
 * Exchange Rate Calculator (✅).